kjkazinski/NetWebDevelopmentClassProject/README.md

 ## Configure SendGrid user secrets

-Our project is **not** going to use the secrets manager and we will configure the service in the *startup.cs* file.
+Our project is **not** going to use the secrets manager and we will configure the service in the *Startup.cs* file.

 ## Install SendGrid